igorkll/WinBox-Maker/README.md

 * Shift+Win
 * Windows

+## changes in the edge browser
+* disabled all hotkeys
+* disabled updates
+* page translation is disabled
+* synchronization is disabled

 ## project structure
 * winbox.wnb - the main project file. contains all settings and paths
 * .gitignore - it is created by default in the project if it is not present, so as not to commit unnecessary files if you create the project in the git repository. it won't be overwritten if you make changes there, but it will be created if you delete it